fkie-cad/FACT_core/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <a href=http://www.gnu.org/licenses/>www.gnu.org/licenses/</a>.
+If not, see <http://www.gnu.org/licenses/>.

     Some plug-ins may have different licenses.
 If so, a license file is provided in the plug-in's folder.
 ```